 Introduction

 Inclusive urban accessibility is a key issue in ensuring the quality of life for all citizens, with special attention to those with mobility impediments, such as people with disabilities, the elderly, children, and parents.
 At the European level, several directives and initiatives promote urban accessibility, emphasizing the importance of integrating this issue into spatial development policies.
-Among these, the United Nations Convention on the Rights of Persons with Disabilities (United Nations, 2006), ratified by the EU, is a key reference point.
+Among these, the United Nations Convention on the Rights of Persons with Disabilities (United Nations, 2006[AT1] ), ratified by the EU, is a key reference point.
 The European Union has also adopted the European Strategy for the Rights of Persons with Disabilities 2021-2030 (European Commission, 2021), which aims to promote the inclusion and participation of people with disabilities in all aspects of life, including urban accessibility.
+In 2021, the Regione Lombardia approved Regional Government Resolution (DGR) No. XI/5555 of 23 November 2021, which defines the Guidelines for the preparation of PEBA – Plans for the Accessibility and Usability of the Built Environment (Regione Lombardia, 2021).
+The regulation provides guidance to local authorities on accessibility of spaces, services, and the built environment, with reference to the entire population.

 Accessibility is a broad concept that refers to the ease with which people can reach and use services, resources, and environments.
 When focusing specifically on accessibility for people with mobility impairments, the definition emphasizes the need for urban environments to accommodate individuals with physical limitations, ensuring that they can move through public spaces, access transportation, and use facilities without encountering barriers (Steels, 2015).
 Measures to be taken include the provision of elements such as ramps, elevators, and accessible public transportation options, which are essential to ensure that people with reduced mobility can fully participate in community life, public space, but also public transportation services (Sze & Christensen, 2017).